 Victory Child Care, Inc. is proud to announce a new partnership with the Guilderland Central School District!
-We provide programs for pre-schoolers (children who are 3 years-old) and pre-kindergarteners (children who are 4 years-old) at three locations – Altamont Elementary School, Pine Bush Elementary School and Farnsworth Middle School.
+We provide programs for pre-schoolers (children who are 3 years-old) and pre-kindergarteners (children who are 4 years-old) at two locations – Pine Bush Elementary School and Farnsworth Middle School.
 This program is a full day, year round program, including summers.
 If there is a need, we can offer an option for a part-day program - please indicate your level of need on your application in the "Additional Comments" section.

 Children who are 3, or close to 3, and up, may enroll.
 While the program is open to anyone, priority is given to Guilderland residents.

 We are at the following locations...

 Enrollment is on a first come, first serve basis.